-- 1. Providing an historical example of Dr. King's claim and explaining the struggle for "rights" of a particular group of workers in the United States in a specific industry, between 1861 and 1910.
-Examples might include railway workers, teachers, textile factory employees; - 2.
-Describing marginalized populations such as immigrants in the context of exploitive industry practices, women in the context of the movement for equality, and/or African Americans in the context and aftermath of slavery; - 3.
-Explaining how workers whose rights were violated advocated for change, and whether those conflicts did or did not resolve; - 4.
+- Providing an historical example of Dr. King's claim and explaining the struggle for "rights" of a particular group of workers in the United States in a specific industry, between 1861 and 1910.
+Examples might include railway workers, teachers, textile factory employees. - 2.
+Paying careful attention to marginalized populations such as immigrants in the context of exploitive industry practices, and women in the context of the movement for equality, and/or African Americans in the context of slavery, as well as others systematically oppressed in the workplace. - 3.
+Explaining how workers whose rights were violated advocated for change, and ..... - 4.
+Recounting how the conflicts that populations endured did or did not resolve and, finally..... - 5.
 What lesson (regarding the example that you have chosen) can be learned from workers' experience of promoting their rights, respect and a better life.

-Rough Draft of Essay #2 Due on November 19th.
-Final Draft Due on December 3rd.
+Rough Draft of Essay #2 Due on April 9th.
+Final Draft Due on April 16th.

-"My Life Is My Message." -Mahatma Gandhi
+"My Life Is My Message."

+-Mahatma Gandhi